How to Become a Materials Engineer

 Some colleges and universities offer a 5-year program leading to both a bachelor’s and master’s degree.
-A graduate degree allows an engineer to work as an instructor at some colleges and universities or to do research and development.
-Some 5- or 6-year cooperative plans combine classroom study with practical work, allowing students to gain experience and to finance part of their education.
+A graduate degree allows an engineer to work as a postsecondary teacher or to do research and development.

 Math skills.
-Materials engineers use the principals of calculus and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Materials engineers use the principles of calculus and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
-Materials engineers must understand the relationship between the structure of materials and their properties and means of processing, and how these factors affect the product.
-They must also figure out why a product failed, design a solution, and then conduct tests to make sure the product does not fail again.
-This involves being able to identify root causes when many factors could be at fault.
+Materials engineers must understand the relationship between materials’ structures, their properties, how they are made, and how these factors affect the products they are used to make.
+They must also figure out why a product might have failed, design a solution, and then conduct tests to make sure that the product does not fail again.
+These skills involve being able to identify root causes when many factors could be at fault.

 - A degree from an ABET-accredited engineering program